 Send the test to your dates before you meet and gain valuable insights.

 Engage in great conversations about the love languages that go deeper than just talking about the weather or how your day was.

 Create a list with 30 or more acts that make you feel loved if you become or are a couple and share it with each other.

 Develop a habit of doing one or more things from each other’s list every day.

 Become creative once you have a better understanding of what makes your partner feel loved, and surprise him or her with your own ideas.

-The Love Languages are not only relevant for couples.
-Children, family members, friends, co-workers and associates all have a primary and secondary love language and you can deepen your connection by learning about their preferences and make them feel loved and cared for.
+Realize that The Five Love Languages are relevant not only for couples, but also for children, family members, friends, and coworkers, and deepen your connection with them by learning about their preferences and what makes them feel loved and cared for as well.